4teamwork/ftw.addressblock/README.rst

 ftw.addressblock
 ################

+*This package is an addon for `ftw.simplelayout <http://github.com/4teamwork/ftw.simplelayout>`_.
+Please make sure you already installed `ftw.simplelayout` on your plone site before installing this addon.*

-This Plone add-on installs a new content type which can be used to display address data.
-It requires ``ftw.simplelayout``.
+This add-on installs a new content type which can be used to display address data.

 Extras
 ======